Tiana Rogers Ph.D.

-Tiana N. Rogers, PhD currently serves as Program Manager for Sorenson Impact Center’s Data, Policy, and Performance Innovation team.
-She works on a variety of portfolios using data to inform government and not-for-profit entities with capacity building in the areas of child welfare and social services.
+Dr. Tiana N. Rogers currently serves as Director for the Data, Policy, and Performance Innovation team at the Sorenson Impact Center.
+She works on a variety of portfolios using data to inform government and not-for-profit entities with capacity building in the areas of social impact, public health, and social services.
 Dr. Rogers also oversees the center’s Policy Fellows.

-Prior to joining the Center, Dr. Rogers was a Child Protection Supervisor for Hennepin County–the largest and most diverse county in Minnesota, where she supported evidenced-based practices to reduce barriers to social services.
-Concurrently, Dr. Rogers also completed 10 years as the Founder/Executive Director of The Diamonds & Pearls Project: a Minneapolis, Minnesota-based not-for-profit that provided free prom gowns and accessories for high school students.
-In exchange for prom attire, students were only expected to provide non-perishable food items for donation to local no-hassle youth food shelves.
-Her career has focused on conducting research and serving as a field expert in the areas of homelessness, child welfare & maltreatment, juvenile justice, public policy, and racial disparities.
-In addition to being a published author with teaching experience, Dr. Rogers has also consulted with national and international social service organizations on program evaluation and development.
+Prior to joining Sorenson, Dr. Rogers managed Child Protection programs for Hennepin County Department of Health & Human Services–the largest and most diverse county in Minnesota, where she supported evidenced-based practices to reduce barriers to social services.
+Her career has centered on conducting equity-focused research married to serving as a field expert in the areas of homelessness, social impact, child welfare & maltreatment, public policy, impact measurement among churches, and health disparities elimination.
+In addition to being a published author with teaching experience, Dr. Rogers is a “400 Years of Inequality” facilitator, dedicated to dismantling structural inequality and building strong, healthy communities.
+Additionally, she has consulted with national and international social service organizations on program evaluation and development.